 Japan is a country full of complexity where people and their behavior are not always understood.

 In contrast, Japanese design seems to be impregnated with simplicity.
-The beauty of minimalisation is a strength of Japan, just look at these pictures.
+The beauty of minimalisation is a strength of Japan.

 Japan is an example of a country where simplicity and complexity blend.
 Must blend, actually.
 In Japan, complexity needs simplicity.
 Japanese people living the complex social life need a simple way to escape that (eg. by engaging in karaoke or manga).
 This is what makes the country fascinating.